10 Books to Make You Fall in Love with Nature

 First Published: 2015

 This book is a modern classic in the nature literary world.
 By combining her background in science, with her indigenous heritage, Robin Wall Kimmerer brings together a legacy of caring, and gratitude for the provisions of nature.
 Through traditional stories which convey lessons about reciprocity and the recognition of plants as living beings.
-Our interconnectedness is highlighted through a beautiful weaving of indigenous world view and science for non-scientists.
+Our interconnections are highlighted through a beautiful weaving of indigenous world view and science for non-scientists.
 As she puts it ” a braid of stories meant to heal our relationship to the world.”

 Author: Robin Wall Kimmerer is a botanist, professor, essayist and member of the Citizen Potawatomi Nation.
 Her other books include: Gathering Moss: a Natural and Cultural History of Mosses.